-A foreign national can obtain citizenship in Cyprus if the person qualifies as per the rules and regulations applicable for one of the types of citizenships recognized in this country.
-According to the law on immigration in Cyprus, there are 3 main types of citizenships.
+A foreign national can obtain citizenship in Cyprus if the person qualifies as per the rules and regulations applicable for one of the types of citizenship recognized in this country.
+According to the law on immigration in Cyprus, there are 3 main types of citizenship.

 One can obtain citizenship in Cyprus through the following:

 You can find out from our immigration lawyer in Cyprus the conditions you must fulfill for any of the 3 categories mentioned above if you plan to apply for citizenship.

 Although the procedures for obtaining citizenship in Cyprus have not changed in 2024, you must know that there are few novelties concerning those who apply for citizenship by naturalization.
 The modifications do not refer to the basic procedures, such as those concerning residency, but they include new details regarding the ability of knowing the up-to-date information on the country’s social, political and economic situation.

 The modifications concern all those who will apply in 2024, as the legislation was introduced on December 19, 2023, when it was published in the Official Gazette.
 Thus, candidates for citizenship must adhere by the rules of the Amending Law 149(1)/2023, Article 111B, which also include requirements of knowing the Greek language at a level of minimum B1 (writing, reading).